Installing certificate via IIS manager

 - This will run the ‘Complete certificate request’ wizard.
 Select the certificate file from the Certificate Authority you saved on your machine and give a ‘Friendly name’ to the certificate.
 Friendly name is not a part of the certificate.
 It is a local name that you can give to the certificate to distinguish it among the other certificates on the server.
 After the file is selected and the friendly name is entered, click on OK.

 If you are importing the certificate in the PEM-encoded format (the file extension will be *.crt), you may also need to import intermediate and root certificates to the server using Microsoft Management Console.
-You can use the following guides for COMODO certificates.

 The certificates in the PKCS#7 format (*.cer and *.p7b files) do not require additional actions for importing intermediate certificates separately.